wazo-platform/wazo-doc/source/administration/hardware/hardware.rst

 .. note:: Currently XiVO support only Digium Telephony Interface cards

-The configration process is the following :
+The configuration process is the following :

 .. toctree::
    :maxdepth: 1

-   load_modules
+   First, load the correct DAHDI modules <load_modules>
-   echo_canceller
+   Then, configure and install the Echo-canceller <echo_canceller>
-   Configure Your Card <card_configuration>
+   Configure the card <card_configuration>
-   apply_configuration
+   And finally, apply the configuration <apply_configuration>

 At the end of this page you will also find some general notes and DAHDI.